Worker among Refugees in Greece

 Greece was annexed by Rome in the 2nd century BC, and became part of the Roman Empire and its successor, the Byzantine Empire, and Greek language and culture were dominant.

-The Greek Orthodox Church has also shaped modern Greek identity.
 After Ottoman dominion in the mid-15th century, the modern nation state of Greece emerged in 1830 following a war of independence.

 Greece's rich historical legacy is reflected by its 18 UNESCO World Heritage Sites.